My Girl 2 poster

 Structural Analysis

 The Status Quo at 1 minutes (1% through the runtime) establishes Vada sits in her new bedroom in the house with her stepmother Shelly and baby half-brother, writing in her journal.
 She's adjusted to her new family but still seeking her identity..
-Of particular interest, this early placement immediately immerses viewers in the story world.
+The analysis reveals that this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 11 minutes when Vada decides to write her essay about her mother, whom she never knew.
 She realizes she has almost no information about her.
 This ignites her quest for identity..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.